NBISweden/urdr/README.md

 ### Installing and updating packages

-In order to minimize dependency differences between local environments we create our `package-lock.json` file in a separate Docker container.
+In order to avoid dependency differences between local environments we create our `package-lock.json` file in a separate Docker container.

 If you want to add a new dependency to the project: